smashthings/jinny/README.md

 #### gen_uuid4

 Generates a new version 4 UUID via the python uuid library.
-There's absolutely no memory on this so don't expect idempotency in your resulting templates.
-However, this is *awesome* for generating a load of dummy data
+There's absolutely no memory on this so don't expect idempotency in your resulting templates, ie every time you run the template you'll get different UUIDs.

+This is *awesome* for generating a load of dummy data

 ```
 $ cat template.txt